aqualxx/EpicE/README.md

 ## License

-This is under a GNU GNLv3 license, you are allowed to make modifications, but cannot create closed projects from this.
+This project is under a GNU GNLv3 license.